 What I Like

-I like that FutureAdvisor looks at your portfolio and gives me specific advice I can use today.
+I like that FutureAdvisor looks at your portfolio and gives you specific advice you can use today.
 The site suggested specific REIT and international investment ETFs based on my brokerage account.
-I can invest in Schwab and Vanguard funds with no trade fees, and almost everything I was suggested fit into those two fund families.
+I can invest in Schwab and Vanguard funds with no trade fees.
+Almost everything I was suggested fit into those two fund families.

-I also like that I can see a projection of my current allocation performance and projected future performance with both my current and suggested portfolio allocation.
-There is a great feature where you can look backwards at your performance compared to your target portfolio and see how you did and how you would have done with the suggested portfolio.
+In addition, I also like that I can see a projection of my current allocation performance and projected future performance with both my current and suggested portfolio allocation.
+There is a great feature where you can look backwards at your performance compared to your target portfolio.
+You can see how you did and how you would have done with the suggested portfolio.

 The site also gives you a pat on the back when you make investment choices in-line with their advice.
 In my IRA, it told me I did a good job picking SCHX, VGTSX, and VISGX.
-I already knew I did a good job on those, but I like the acknowledgement and that the other suggestions take those holdings into account.
+I like the acknowledgement and that the other suggestions take those holdings into account.

 What I Don’t Like